thamizhannal/END3.0/Session 7 - Learning Rates and Evaluation Metrics/README.md

 Model BLEU Score value is 0.059

 ## Perplexity Metrics
+Probability of a sentence can be defined as the product of the probability of each symbol given the previous symbols

 Consider an arbitrary language .
 In this case, English will be utilized to simplify the arbitrary language.
 A language model assigns probabilities to sequences of arbitrary symbols such that the more likely a sequence  is to exist in that language, the higher the probability.
 A symbol can be a character, a word, or a sub-word (e.g. the word ‘going’ can be divided into two sub-words: ‘go’ and ‘ing’).
 Most language models estimate this probability as a product of each symbol's probability given its preceding symbols:

 ![alt text](https://raw.githubusercontent.com/thamizhannal/END3.0/main/Session%207%20-%20Learning%20Rates%20and%20Evaluation%20Metrics/imgs/perplexity.png?raw=true)

-Language modeling image
-Probability of a sentence can be defined as the product of the probability of each symbol given the previous symbols

 Word Unigram was applied to compute Perplexity.
 PPL = 4.541